huggingface/blog/fine-tune-whisper.md

 each pixel corresponds to the log-intensity of that frequency bin at a given time.
 The log-Mel spectrogram is the form of input expected by the Whisper model.

-The Mel channels (frequency bins) are standard in speech processing, and chosen to approximate the human auditory range.
-All we need to know for the purpose of Whisper is that the spectrogram is a visual representation of the frequencies in the signal.
-For more detail on the Mel channels, refer to [Mel-frequency cepstrum](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).
+The Mel channels (frequency bins) are standard in speech processing and chosen to approximate the human auditory range.
+All we need to know for Whisper fine-tuning is that the spectrogram is a visual representation of the frequencies in the speech signal.
+For more detail on Mel channels, refer to [Mel-frequency cepstrum](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).

 <figure>
 <img src="assets/111_fine_tune_whisper/spectrogram.jpg" alt="Trulli" style="width:100%">